fabrizio-n/Bayesian_graphical_modelling_for_fault_diagnosis_in_industrial_plant_operations/README.md

 ## Description

-This is a python implementation of the algorithm for "Bayesian structure learning under uncertain interventions", a bayesian mcmc algorithm developed by Castelletti and Peluso.
+This is a python implementation of the algorithm for "Newtork structure learning under uncertain interventions", a bayesian mcmc algorithm developed by Castelletti and Peluso.

 ## Installation